How can Delhi finally end chronic air pollution? – DW – 11/28/2024

 This week, the air quality index (AQI) in India's capital is hovering at "unhealthy" levels between 200 and 300.
 The index indicates the measured concentration of pollutants like fine particles in the air at any given time.
 Still, locals could breathe a sigh of relief because the AQI of over 1,700 was measured in some parts of the city last week.
 Those values were among the highest levels ever recorded.

-However, seasonal crop burning fires in neighboring states of Punjab and Haryana add to Delhi's air pollution.
-The practice of burning hay and stubble helps farmers clear their fields, but also increased risk to the city.
+However, seasonal crop-burning fires in neighboring states of Punjab and Haryana add to Delhi's air pollution.
+The practice of burning hay and stubble helps farmers clear their fields, but it also increases the risk to the city.
 New Delhi's geography in the low-lying Indo-Gangetic plain also puts it at a disadvantage.
 Unlike Mumbai, which lies by the ocean, Delhi's stable wind conditions trap pollutants instead of dispersing them.

 Despite this, there is still hope for India's capital.
 There is expert consensus that political will to enact policies addressing chronic air pollution can make Delhi breathable again.